Central Military Commission of the Workers' Party of Korea: Organization

-According to the rules of the WPK, the CMC is "the party’s supreme institution on military guidance" and has the authority to "command over the armed forces of the republic".
+According to the rules of the WPK, the CMC is "the party's supreme institution on military guidance" and has the authority to "command over the armed forces of the republic".
 The rules also state that WPK General Secretary is chairman of the CMC ex officio.
+The membership of the CMC is elected by the plenum of the Central Committee.
+The CMC convenes at least once every six months.
+Depending on the nature of what is discussed, only necessary members need to participate regardless of the quorum requirement.
+According to the rules, the CMC is required to "summarize the status of the implementation of the Party’s national defense policy" prior to Central Committee plenums and report them to the plenum.

 Current membership

 As of 10 January 2021, the Central Military Commission consists of the chairman, vice chairman, and 11 members.